petez69/MQTT-Arduino-MEGA-I-O/README.md

    - tele/panelId Connected-Disconnected

    - On connected, board sends all of the input statuses

+6. Send TOPIC cmnd/panelID/reboot 0 and it will reboot the arduino.  tele/panelID will populate payload with rebooting.

 ## Pin Mapping